EricaLinaG/Emacsn/README.md

 # Emacsn
 ###    A script and a Makefile to install and manage multiple emacs configurations with Chemacs.

-This is literally just a __Makefile__ to create an easy system of installing and managing multiple emacs installations from github.
+This is literally just a script and a __Makefile__ to create an easy system of installing and managing multiple emacs installations from github.

-And a shell script Emacs wrapper, __emacsn__ to make life a little easier.
+The shell script Emacs wrapper, __emacsn__ is just to make life a little easier.
+Because I'm lazy and I forget.
+It has accumulated features over the years, but remains a nice wrapper for the emacs and emacsclient command lines.

+The default configuration is mine; [Ericas-Emacs](https://github.com/ericalinag/ericas-emacs).
+But that can be yours or something else.

+If your configuration is set up with an init.el and goes in ~/.emacs.d you are golden and can use yours as the default by visiting this in the makefile.

+    default-emacs-repo := ericalinag/ericas-emacs.git

 The default configuration gets 3 installs, __stable__, __dev__ and __test__.

-There is a `make test-install` target to make sure what is pushed installs and runs cleanly before updating the stable installation.
+There is a `make test-install` target to make sure what is pushed installs and runs cleanly before updating the stable installation with `make stable-update`.

 For the Ericas-Emacs and Doom-Emacs installations there are make targets to update those installations.
+    `make <stable|dev|test>-update`
+    `make doom-update`

-Current available installations are:
+Current available installations can be printed with `make print-profiles`:

-  - default - Ericas-Emacs
+  - default - Ericas-Emacs -- default/stable, dev, test.
   - gnu     - plain vanilla.
   optional:
   - ericas  - ericas-emacs